 - Add your green onions and cilantro and stir well.
 Taste a bite of it with a spoon to make sure everything is seasoned well and heated through.
 If it needs more flavor, add a bit more soy sauce, or even some red pepper flakes for some heat.

-- Serve garnished with a bit more cilantro for color.
+- Serve garnished with a bit more cilantro for color and lime wedges on the side.
 Enjoy!